actualbudget/actual/docs/api/actual-ql/examples.md

 });
 ```

-## Total Amount of all transactions with Note containing #interest (P) between 6 Apr 2020 and 5 Apr 2021
+## Total Amount of all Transactions With Note Containing #interest (P) Between 6 Apr 2020 and 5 Apr 2021

 ```js
 (